Table of Contents

 - The power output will incrementally reduce as the bike improves in speed, and

-The United Kingdom Anomaly
+The United Kingdom Exception

 Electric Bike Laws Wrap-Up